Subcommittee cuts parliament renovation budget by B702m

 The House of Representatives' budget subcommittee has moved to slash the amount earmarked for renovations around the parliament complex, following a backlash from the public who deemed the project unnecessary.

-According to a post by People's Party MP Parit Wacharasindhu on Facebook, the subcommittee decided to cut the budget by 702 million baht following a meeting yesterday.
+According to a post by People's Party MP Parit Wacharasindhu on Facebook, the subcommittee decided to cut the budget by 702 million baht following a meeting on Thursday

 The decision was made after a number of critics, including Mr Parit, raised concerns about the high cost of the project, which they believe is neither cost-efficient nor urgent.